 Russia accuses scientist of treason for passing secrets to China - lawyer

+A source told the Interfax news agency that Mitko has been accused of having given China information pertaining to methods used to detect submarines.
+Mitko is also a former navy captain and served in the Pacific Fleet, according to an association of Russian navy veterans.

 A number of Russian scientists have been arrested and charged with treason in recent years for allegedly handing sensitive material to foreigners.
-Critics of the Kremlin have said these arrests stemmed from unfounded paranoia.
+Critics of the Kremlin say the arrests often stem from unfounded paranoia.
+Russia is an important player in the Arctic region and has been building up its military presence there as climate change has opened up the resource-rich region.

+China, which defines itself as a "near-Arctic state", is seeking better access to untapped resources and faster trade through the Northern Sea Route.
+It has also invested more in Arctic research.
+Despite the misgivings of some nationalist politicians, Russia has increasingly prioritised closer ties with China, especially since its relations with the West collapsed in 2014 over its annexation of Crimea from Ukraine.

 - READ MORE ON: